mnosinov/werty-cli-pydev-tools/README.md

 		- Copy in tmux:
 		  1. Turn on tmux-vim mode - `<Prefix> + [`
 		  1. Navigate in tmux windows like in vim.
 		  1. To start normal selection press `Space`.
 To start line selection press `Shift+v`.
 To start vertical selection press `Ctrl+v` and then Space.
-To cancel selection press Esc.
+To cancel selection press `Esc`.
 		  1. After selection press Enter to copy to the clipboard.

 - install mc - two panels file manager.